Weekend Anchor, MSNBC and Opinion Writer, The Washington Post - Spring '19

-Pulitzer Prize-winning journalist Jonathan Capehart is a member of The Washington Post editorial board, writes about politics and social issues, and hosts the “Cape Up” podcast.
-He is also an MSNBC Contributor who regularly serves as a substitute anchor, and has served as a guest host on “Midday on WNYC” on New York Public Radio.
+Pulitzer Prize-winning journalist Jonathan Capehart is a MSNBC Weekend Anchor and member of The Washington Post editorial board, and hosts the “Cape Up” podcast.
+He has also been as a guest host on “Midday on WNYC” on New York Public Radio.

 Capehart is a regular moderator of panels at the Aspen Ideas Festival and for the Aspen Institute, the Center for American Progress, and the Brussels Forum of the German Marshall Fund.
 He has also moderated sessions at The Atlantic’s Washington Ideas Forum and for the Connecticut Forum.